josephwilk/mud/README.md

 # Musical Universes of Discourse

-MUD is a layer over Overtone to make live composition more powerful and immediate.

-MUD focuses on immediacy of expression and creation.
+MUD is a layer over Overtone which focuses on immediacy of expression and creation.

 Overtone is extremely powerful at the cost of verbosity.
 Live coding requires quite a lot of code.
 Snippet expansion can help alleviate but it does hinder the range of expression and clutters the visual experience for the audience reading along with the code.

 ## Install

+Add in your project.clj file:

 ```clojure
 [mud "0.1.0-SNAPSHOT"]